+Improved literacy and Weekly literacy and numeracy activities EEF research makes a direct Regular review of Literacy and Review after each

+numeracy skills (Relating to overarching Similar ability forms set up in Y7-11 to link between improved literacy progress through the Numeracy assessment

+desired outcome A,B) allow for targeted form activities (virtual and increased attainment College assessment Coordinators. period.

+, , at present via Microsoft Teams) Europianos has abayın that the calendar and tracking D

+Experience has shown that the systems.
+Progress

+actions taken have an impact: Managers.

+Ofsted November 2017

+"Leaders, rightly, make the

+teaching of literacy a high priority at the school, including

+for pupils who enter the school

+with mid and high starting

+points.
+Consequently, teachers

+respond by planning work that

+challenges pupils to speak,

+read and write at length"

+a constant and a constant

+"Pupils receive a range of

+support measures well

+matched to their literacy and/or

+numeracy requirements."

-Improved literacy and numeracy skills (Relating to overarching desired outcome A,B) Weekly literacy and numeracy activities Similar ability forms set up in Y7-11 to allow for targeted form activities EEF research makes a direct link between improved literacy and increased attainment Past experience has shown that the actions taken have an impact: Ofsted November 2017 "Leaders, rightly, make the teaching of literacy a high priority at the school, including for pupils who enter the school with mid and high starting points.
-Consequently, teachers respond by planning work that challenges pupils to speak, read and write at length" "Pupils receive a range of support measures well matched to their literacy and/or numeracy requirements."
-Regular review of progress through the College assessment calendar and tracking systems.
-Literacy and Numeracy Coordinators.
-Progress Managers.
-Review after each assessment period.
-Improved progress in Core Subjects (Relating to overarching desired outcome B) Creation of 2 extra classes in Y11 for Science, English and Mathematics Maths forms set up for 2018 for all Year 11 pupils based upon ability.
-All forms to have a specialist Mathematics/Science teacher to lead the numeracy work set by HOD.
-Involvement for all maths staff in SSIF project Deep Learning.
-Teaching to Mastery".
-CPD program for all teachers.
-Analysis of data at the end of Y10 showed that this year group would benefit from more targeted teaching and challenge at specific skills which smaller class sizes allows for.
-Past experience has shown this strategy to be successful as shown in the improvement in progress and attainment.
-Monitored by each Head of Department and SLT through Line Management.
-Internal assessment data and HOD action plans Staff and pupil voice for new forms Deputy Headteacher KS4 Heads of Department Assistant Headteacher ( Mathematics) Half termly
+Improved progress in Core Subjects (Relating to overarching desired outcome B) Creation of one extra classes in Y11 for science allowing a class of to increase challenge from foundation to higher tier.
+Maths tuition and mentoring provided in small groups with specialist teachers.
+Involvement for all maths staff in external CPD including AMSP project, Craig Barton project ran by School Improvement Liverpool &amp; Numeracy Quality Counts mark.
+Science one to one tuition provided weekly for 14 identified PP pupils.
+English strategies: Learners to be strategically seated in class, Live marking, Weekly Dialogue Analysis of data at the end of Y10 showed that this year group would benefit from more targeted teaching and challenge at specific skills which smaller class sizes allows for.
+Experience has shown this strategy to be successful as shown in the improvement in progress and attainment.
+EEF research (Sep 2019) promotes the use of one to one and group tuition Monitored by each Head of Department and SLT through Line Management.
+Internal assessment data and HOD action plans Staff and pupil voice for new forms Deputy Headteacher KS4 Heads of Department Assistant Headteacher (Mathematics) Half termly